 Yes!
 An established endowed fund named the WDET Enhancement Fund is managed by the Wayne State University Foundation.
 The purpose of the Enhancement Fund is to assist the radio station with operational costs including, but not limited to, the purchase of new equipment, the funding of educational programming and projects that advance the strategic development of the station contributing to the betterment of the Detroit metropolitan community and the world.

 Who can I contact with questions or to explore making a gift to WDET?

-Lea Thomas, our Membership Manager, will welcome your inquiries, answer any questions you may have and help with your gift decision.
-Send her an email or telephone her at 313.577.4226.
+Tiffany Treadwell, our Membership Manager, will welcome your inquiries, answer any questions you may have and help with your gift decision.
+Please send an email to email@example.com or call 313-577-4226.
+Thank you.